With drafting looking better than once thought,...

 - News Article

-With drafting looking better than once thought, Alderson's Mets legacy not yet written
+With drafting looking better than once thought, Sandy Alderson's Mets legacy not yet written

 The perception of Alderson's work already has improved significantly in the seven months or so since he stepped down as GM due to health concerns